ballerina-platform/module-ballerina-crypto/crypto-ballerina/Package.md

 The Ballerina Crypto module facilitates APIs to do operations like hashing, HMAC generation, checksum generation, encryption, decryption, digitally signing data and verifying digitally signed data etc. with different cryptographic algorithms.

-For more information go to [The Crypto Module](https://docs.central.ballerina.io/ballerina/crypto/latest).

 ### Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina